 Let’s gowalking to the meadow.

-When constructing the present participle, we must pay attention to a few irregularities:
+When conjugating the present participle, we must pay attention to a few irregularities:

 final consonant after a short stressed vowel is doubled